-Ever wonder why the dollar strengthens both in times of tough luck and when the economy is booming like a Beyoncé single?
+Ever wonder why the U.S. dollar strengthens both in times of tough luck and when the economy is booming like a Taylor Swift single?

-Well, so does everybody else.
-In fact, this really smart dude over at Morgan Stanley came up with a theory to explain this phenomenon.
+In fact, this really smart dude who used to work at Morgan Stanley came up with a theory to explain this phenomenon.

-Stephen Jen, a former currency strategist and economist, came up with a theory and named it the “Dollar Smile Theory.”
+Stephen Jen, a former economist at the International Monetary Fund and Morgan Stanley, who now runs a hedge fund and advisory firm Eurizon SLJ Capital in London, came up with a theory and named it the “Dollar Smile Theory.”

 The Dollar Smile Theory Explained

 The Dollar Smile Theory is based on two assumptions:

 - When the U.S. economy significantly outperforms the rest of the world, the U.S. dollar tends to be strong and increase in value relative to other currencies.

 - When the global financial markets are disorderly or crashing, and sentiment switches to “risk-off“, since the U.S. dollar is perceived as the ultimate safe-haven currency, everyone rushes to safety and starts buying USD causing it to rally.

 His theory depicts three main scenarios directing the behavior of the U.S. dollar.

 Here’s a simple illustration: